airbnb/streamalert/docs/source/clusters.rst

 Classifier Function
 -------------------
-``stream_alert`` is the only required module because it configures the cluster's classifier.
+``streamalert`` is the only required module because it configures the cluster's classifier.

 Example: Minimal Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~